krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

     - data backup
     - integration with external systems

-- auto-scaling timers:
+### Auto-scaling timers <a id="AutoScalingTimers"></a>

 - warm-up time: time needed to initialize and ready to handle requests, needs dynamic scaling (metrics)
 - cool-down period (default 300s): period before other scaling activity starts
 - health-check grace period: amount of time before performing health check on new instances

 ### Health checks <a id="HealthChecks"></a>

 - __EC2 health checks__, which are the EC2 status checks
+  - System Status Check: Monitors the physical hardware and network infrastructure in AWS that your EC2 instance runs on.
+If the system experiences a failure (e.g., hardware failure, AWS infrastructure issues), the instance will be marked as "unhealthy."
+  - Instance Status Check: Monitors the health of the EC2 instance itself—including the operating system, software, and any issues that might cause the instance to become unresponsive (e.g., OS crashes, CPU usage spikes, etc.).
+If the instance is not responsive or cannot be reached, it’s marked as unhealthy.
 - __ELB health checks__, which means it's going to use the ELB health checks in addition to the EC2 instance status checks.

 The __health check grace period__: